Morning After Pill Myths

 - the emergency IUD, – also known as “the emergency coil”

 The emergency coil is a small, T-shaped device inserted into the uterus by a trained medical professional as soon as possible after unprotected sex.
 It prevents pregnancy by blocking the implantation of a fertilised egg.

 The morning after pill is a tablet taken once after unprotected sex that works by preventing fertilisation.
 Both types are very effective in preventing pregnancy, provided they are used correctly.

 Despite this, however, a surprising number of women are reluctant to use emergency contraception.
-In a recent survey of 2,000 British women aged 16 to 54 by the Family Planning Association, 35% admitted to having unprotected sex in the past two years when they weren’t trying for a baby.
+In a survey of 2,000 British women aged 16 to 54 by the Family Planning Association, 35% admitted to having unprotected sex in the past two years when they weren’t trying for a baby.
 Of these women, only 17% said they had used emergency contraception afterwards.

 MYTH: “The morning after pill is only effective for 24 hours after unprotected sex.”

 THE TRUTH: The morning after pill can be effective for up to 3-5 days, depending on the type you use (although it is most effective when taken in the first 24 hours).
 The emergency coil is also effective at preventing pregnancy for up to 5 days.